Slevin-Wong/Tongseoi-Machine/SweetShot.md

 #### **6.3 Discomfort Taboos**
 - No corpses, skeletons, or blood.
-- No spiders, webs, or bats.
+- No spiders, spider webs, or bats.
 - No horror-themed darkness or oppression.

 #### **6.4 Scale Limits**